SyngergyScheduling/SS_Code/README.md

 # Guidelines
 * Please don't `git push origin master`, doing that too much would likely blow up the pi and burn my house down.
-* When making a pull request to master add everyone as a reviewer.
-This ensures code is (hopefully) reviewed by everyone.
-Mistakes and bad style can be caught sooner this way and then we don't have to waste time fixing silly best practice things.
 * Read the style guides.
 * These are guidelines.